Treatments for Hand/Wrist

 - Injections.
 An injection of steroid and numbing medications quickly decreases inflammation and pain.
 Injections may be given in three-month intervals.

-If nonsurgical treatment options do not improve symptoms, an OICJ hand specialist may recommend surgery.
+If nonsurgical treatment options do not improve symptoms, an OIBO hand specialist may recommend surgery.
 A carpal tunnel release is a quick outpatient procedure.
 The hand specialist carefully cuts the transverse carpal ligament and the nerve is decompressed.
 Symptom relief is experienced very quickly, sometimes within a few hours.
 The procedure is performed under local sedation so patients do not need to be put to sleep.
-To schedule an appointment with a fellowship trained and board-certified OICJ specialist, call 732-201-6990 or visit our contact page.
+To schedule an appointment with a fellowship trained and board-certified specialist, call our practice or visit our contact page.

 Visit Urgent Care